jplaroche2000/striim/README.md

 --/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--

-1. On your docker dev machine:
+1. On your commodity server or VM:

     ```sh
     git clone https://github.com/jplaroche2000/striim.git